DataDog/integrations-extras/webb_ai/README.md

 Matt troubleshoots monitors and alerts from Datadog, Kubernetes, and cloud providers like AWS, Azure, and GCP.
 It identifies the root cause of an alert or incident in less than 5 mins.

 With this integration, Matt automatically identifies alerts from Datadog and troubleshoots them, and the mean time to debug those alerts is reduced significantly.
+80-90% of troubleshooting is automated, greatly reducing the debugging time for on-call engineers.

 This integration queries the following data:
 - Datadog events